California Construction Accident Attorneys

 – Tina Eshghieh

-Who Is Held Liable for California Construction Site Accidents?
+Who Can Be Held Liable For California Construction Site Accidents?

 Determining liability in a construction accident is going to be different for every case.
-Not every situation is the same, which means you need someone on your side to ensure all liable parties are held accountable.
+Not every situation is the same, which means you need someone on your side to help identify and pursue claims against liable parties.
 In many situations, the fault may be apportioned between multiple parties.
 This can mean not just a single person or company was responsible for your injuries.

 For example, an individual’s negligence and faulty equipment may have both played a role in your construction injury.
-As such, liability will need to be split in cases like this, and it may include filing a claim for workers’ compensation claim or a negligence claim, and for non-workers, a personal injury claim.
+As such, liability will need to be split in cases like this, and it may include filing a workers’ compensation claim or a third-party claim.

 California Workers’ Compensation Claims

-Workers’ compensation is a form of no-fault coverage and is the only option to file a claim against your employer under California law.
+Workers’ compensation is a form of no-fault coverage and is one of the options to file a claim against your employer under California law.
 Any company doing construction work has to carry a no-fault policy that provides workers’ compensation coverage for its workers.
 The coverage is mandatory, and all workers are covered by it.
-Because it is “no-fault” coverage, it means that when you file a claim, you don’t need to prove your employer did something wrong in order to receive benefits.
+Because it is “no-fault” coverage, you don’t need to prove your employer did something wrong to receive benefits when you file a claim.

 Workers’ compensation benefits do have some limitations, however.
-The act extends benefits to someone who was injured on the job or suffered an occupational disease that arises out of the “course and scope” of their employment, no matter who was at fault.
-Even if you as the employee were partially at fault, workers’ compensation benefits will still apply.
+The act extends benefits to someone who was injured on the job or suffered an occupational disease that arose out of the “course and scope” of their employment, no matter who was at fault.
+Even if you, as the employee, were partially at fault, workers’ compensation benefits will still apply.
 However, if it is determined that the accident occurred when the employee was not acting in the course and scope of their duties, the workers’ compensation claim benefits may not apply.

 Workers’ compensation is the exclusive remedy for filing a claim against your employer (injured workers cannot bring personal injury suits directly against their employers).
 However, there may be specific circumstances that allow you to file a third-party liability claim against another party.
 Workers’ compensation does not compensate a worker for anything beyond medical expenses, loss of earnings, and permanent disability.
-This is not enough to cover injured workers for all of their damages.
-This is where other remedies can be beneficial if available.
+Unfortunately, this may not be enough to cover all of the damages of injured workers.
+Exploring avenues for other remedies can be beneficial if available.

 If there are other liable parties, like other contractors or subcontractors, or even a manufacturer, then the victim can bring a claim against them.
 However, it differs from workers’ compensation coverage in that you need to prove negligence in order to receive any financial compensation.

-If you are wondering how being partially at fault for your accident will affect your ability to file a third-party liability claim against someone.
-You may even be surprised to learn it won’t necessarily keep you from pursuing compensation.
+Suppose you were found partially at fault for your accident, and you’re wondering how it will affect your third-party liability claim.
+In that case, you might be surprised to learn it won’t necessarily keep you from pursuing compensation.
 California follows what’s known as the comparative negligence principle.
-This means that even if you are partially at fault for your own injuries, you can still recover a portion of your damages from the other at-fault parties.
-For example, if it’s determined you are 20 percent at fault for your injuries, you can collect up to 80 percent of your overall damages from the other party or entities.
+This means that even if you were deemed partially at fault for your injuries, you can still seek a portion of your damages from the other at-fault parties.
+For example, if it’s determined you are 20% at fault for your injuries, you can collect up to 80% of your overall damages from the other party or entities.

 Emperatriz Ayala